Timenumber/Timenumber.github.io/content/authors/admin/_index.md

     url: https://en.ustc.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests mainly focusing on Distributed System and Machine Learning, especially in constructing efficient LLM-serving system.

+Explanation of my name: Shi(时/時, simplified/traditional chinese,  means time) is my last name, composed with ri(日, means sun),  cun(寸, means a bit) and tu(土, means soil or ground).
+So the explaination of Time is, the shadow of the Sun moves a Bit on the Ground.

 # Interests to show in About widget